 OTHER ST. NICHOLAS DAY TRADITIONS

 - Cookie Plates: Choose a family or person who is need.
 Leave cookies anonymously on their porch.

 - Put a treasure hunt clue inside your advent calendar.
 On December 6th, children follow the clues to find their gifts from St. Nicholas

-- Have a special breakfast feast on the morning of St. Nicholas Day.
+- Have a special breakfast feast on the morning of St. Nick Day.
 Set the table with china and candles and serve a variety of special pastries and breakfast foods.
 Draw a name before breakfast and throughout the day, do anonymous acts of service for that person.